Groundwater bores in development areas

 Information for developers and consultants

-The department manages a large network of groundwater monitoring bores across the state.
+The Department of Water and Environmental Regulation manages a large network of groundwater monitoring bores across the state.
 These bores are located in state forest, regional parks, crown land, road reserves and freehold land.

 As a developer planning to widen existing roads, build new roads, or construct new residential or commercial infrastructure, you may come across groundwater bores.